 Every person’s stem cells are unique.
 Your child’s cord blood contains stem cells that are a perfect match to them and most likely compatible with other children of the same parents.

 Why Should I Save My Child’s Cord Blood?

-While the uses and benefits of cord blood are ever evolving, the costs are declining making saving it an attractive option.
+While the uses and benefits of cord blood are ever-evolving, the costs are declining to make saving it an attractive option.
 Outside the cost of a private blood bank, there is no known downside to collecting and saving cord blood after birth.
 With all the decisions you will be making for your new child, this could be a simple yet impactful one.